stewartweiss/Make-Tutorial/README.md

 # ABOUT THESE DEMOS

+This is a self-contained tutorial on using the `make` utility in Unix.
-This is a set of directories designed to teach you how to use makefiles.
+It is a set of directories designed to teach you how to write and use makefiles.
+The directories are named `demo1`, `demo2`, ..., `demo10`.
+Each directory has a makefile in it.
-The way to use it is to start with the makefile in directory `demo1`, and proceed in order through the directories.
+You should start with the makefile in directory `demo1`, and proceed in numerically increasing order through the directories.
 If you skip one, you will most likely not understand the rest, because each builds on the lessons from the preceding directories.

+**Note: You should download this repository as a zipfile and extract it into a directory on your Unix/Linux system.
+The remaining instructions assume you have done this.
+To download as a zipfile, click the "`Clone or download`" button, and then click the "`Download ZIP`" link and follow the remaining instructions.**

 There are many things not covered by the lessons embedded in these makefiles.
 They are designed to give you the basics, and perhaps a bit more.
-Once you master these, you can handle reading the Make Manual.
+Once you master these, you can handle reading the *Make Manual*.

 These makefiles are based on the GNU make command.
 GNU's version of make is not the same as other versions of make found in UNIX systems, but it